MillyCodes/CryptoFolio/README.md

 ### About

-This project is my attempt at building a clone of the blockfolio application.
+This project is my attempt at building an application that displays cryptocurrency prices.
 I hope to do this with node, express, and react.